swing-research/conditional-trumpets/README.md

 # conditional-trumpets
-official repo for C-Trumpets: Conditional Injective Flows for Bayesian Imaging
+official repo for Conditional Injective Flows for Bayesian Imaging